openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    object indicating that the same claim is an object (implied by using a string in the `path`).

-# Claims Path Query {#claims-path-query}
+# Claims Path Pointer {#claims_path_pointer}

-The metadata specifications above make use of claims path queries to select a particular claim in the credential or a set of such claims.
-This appendix defines the syntax and semantics of claims path queries.

-A claims path query MUST be a non-empty array of strings, `null` values, or non-negative integers.

-A string indicates that the respective key is to be selected, a `null` value indicates that all elements of the currently selected array(s) are to be selected, and a non-negative integer indicates that the respective index in an array is to be selected.
+A claims path pointer is a pointer into the JSON structure of the Verifiable Credential, identifying one or more claims.
+A claims path pointer MUST be a non-empty array of strings and non-negative integers.
+A string value indicates that the respective key is to be selected, a null value indicates that all elements of the currently selected array(s) are to be selected;

-## Example
+and a non-negative integer indicates that the respective index in an array is to be selected.
+The path is formed as follows:

+Start with an empty array and repeat the following until the full path is formed.

+  - To address a particular claim within an object, append the key (claim name) to the array.
+  - To address an element within an array, append the index to the array (as a non-negative, 0-based integer).
+  - To address all elements within an array, append a null value to the array.

+Verifiers MUST NOT point to the same claim more than once in a single query.
+Wallets SHOULD ignore such duplicate claim queries.

+### Processing

+In detail, the array is processed by the Wallet from left to right as follows:

+ 1. Select the root element of the Credential, i.e., the top-level JSON object.
+ 2. Process the query of the claims path pointer array from left to right:
+    1. If the component is a string, select the element in the respective key in the currently selected element(s).
+If any of the currently selected element(s) is not an object, abort processing and return an error.
+If the key does not exist in any element currently selected, remove that element from the selection.
+    2. If the component is null, select all elements of the currently selected array(s).
+If any of the currently selected element(s) is not an array, abort processing and return an error.
+    3. If the component is a non-negative integer, select the element at the respective index in the currently selected array(s).
+If any of the currently selected element(s) is not an array, abort processing and return an error.
+If the index does not exist in a selected array, remove that array from the selection.
+  3. If the set of elements currently selected is empty, abort processing and return an error.

+The result of the processing is the set of elements which is requested for presentation.

+### Claims Path Pointer Example {#claims_path_pointer_example}

 The following shows a non-normative, simplified example of a Credential: